hackermananoobisborn-max/IPloc.py/README.md

 * Accepts target as link, ip4 and domain names
 * Two modes of input single mode and batch mode for scanning multiple targets in a file
-* Creates a  simple log file to store your scanned Targets named Log.txt

-*stores your api key so you don't have to manually input it after first run
+* Creates a  simple log file to store your scanned Targets named Log.txt .stores your api key so you don't have to manually input it after first run

 #How to install